 I began with fatigue and pain right after my son was born, and my doctor told me it was postpartum depression and started medicine for it.
-And since I was depressed, the roller coaster of my emotions was horrible, he wouldn't listen.
+Since I was depressed, the roller coaster of my emotions was horrible, my doctor wouldn't listen.

-My husband stood by my side, but I have recently learned he thinks I use it as an excuse, basically that I am lying when Lupus rears its head.
+My husband stood by my side, but I have recently learned that he thinks I use it as an excuse.
+Basically, he believes that I am lying when Lupus rears its head.
 I lost all my family, including my 13-year-old twin daughters who won't speak to me to this day, and one had a baby girl, and since they call me Brandi (and not Mom), no hope for the future.

 A diagnosis took seven years